 4 HEAT STRESS

 Livestock encounter various stressors throughout their production cycle, with temperature fluctuations being among the most challenging to manage (Ninan, 2024; Bhimte et al., 2018).
 Heat stress, in particular, poses a significant threat to livestock production (Roth, 2020).
-It occurs when the core body temperature surpasses the normal activity range due to an excess heat load, prompting physiological and behavioural responses to alleviate the strain (Bernabucci and Mele, 2014).
+It occurs when the core body temperature surpasses the normal activity range due to an excess heat load, prompting physiological and behavioural responses to alleviate the strain (Bernabucciand Mele, 2014).
 While several bio-meteorological indices aim to predict heat stress events, Temperature-Humidity indices (THI) are widely used due to their accessibility (Bohmanova et al., 2007).
 As temperatures rise, extreme heat events like heat waves are expected to increase in severity, duration, and frequency (IPCC, 2007).
 These climate changes have already impacted global biological systems, altering species distribution, population sizes, reproductive timing, and disease outbreaks, particularly in forest ecosystems (Henry et al., 2012).
 Such changes may lead to the rapid spread of vector-borne diseases and parasites, along with the emergence of new diseases.
 During heat stress, elevated prolactin circulation may aid in heat dissipation mechanisms, serving as an indicator of heat stress (Alamer et al., 2011).
 Heat stress negatively affects dairy cow performance across all production phases, leading to decreased growth, reproduction, and increased disease susceptibility, ultimately delaying lactation initiation.
 Livestock also experience disrupted oestrus activity and fertility during summer, resulting in economic losses, especially in areas exceeding their thermal comfort zone.
 In developing countries, the impact of adverse weather on animal performance is most noticeable in rural areas where people rely on the production of crops and animals.
 The existence of housing and management technology can reduce the effects of climate change on livestock, but their sensible application is necessary for livestock companies to remain viable and profitable (Gaughan et al., 2002).
 India has been experiencing severe and prolonged heat wave since May 2024 (Charmaine, 2024).
 The Indian dry season (March – July) with the highest temperatures normally occurring in April and May coincided with the heat wave.
 In the month of May, 2024 Narela, Najafgarh in Delhi recorded > 50 °C whereas Churu in Rajasthan recorded 50.5 °C which was 7 °C above normal and Sirsa in Haryana recorded 50.3 °C (Financial Express, 2024).
 These were noted to be the country's highest temperatures in eight years.
 According to the World Meteorological Organization (c.f.
 Charmaine, 2024) Asia is heating up faster than the global average, with increased casualties and economic losses from floods, storms, and more severe heatwaves.
 As per the IMD data, the warmest night was noted in Delhi with the minimum temperature being 35.2 °C. The above normal temperatures that were noted contributed to severe heat stress and deaths in humans, poultry and livestock.

 5 COLD STRESS